awsdocs/amazon-athena-user-guide/doc_source/engine-versions-changing.md

 When a new engine version is available, you can choose to let Athena decide when to upgrade the workgroup, or manually specify the Athena engine version that the workgroup uses\.

+**Note**
+To change the engine version for a workgroup, you must have permission to perform the `athena:ListEngineVersions` action on the workgroup\.
+For IAM policy examples, see [Workgroup Example Policies](example-policies-workgroup.md)\.

 **To let Athena decide when to upgrade the workgroup**

 1. In the Athena console, choose the **Workgroup** tab\.